‘The Zookeeper’s Wife’ Movie And Other Uplifting Movies About The Holocaust [Opinion]

 Schindler’s List (1993)

-Starring: Liam Neeson, Ben Kingsley, Ralpjh Fiennes, Caroline Goodall, Jonathan Sagall and Embeth Davidtz
+Starring: Liam Neeson, Ben Kingsley, Ralpjh Fiennes, Caroline Goodall, Jonathan Sagall, and Embeth Davidtz

-Of course this award-winning Steven Spielberg movie made the list and chances are good that you’ve already seen it.
+Of course, this award-winning Steven Spielberg movie made the list and chances are good that you’ve already seen it.
 The movie was filmed in black and white to match the darkness of the story but the film’s greatest light is how German businessman, Oskar Schindler was able to hide Jewish people in plain sight by hiring them in his factories.
 The film goes back and forth from being depressing to encouraging, but perhaps the most bittersweet is the ending when Schindler laments that he could have saved more people.

 [Featured Image by Focus Features]